brennv/graphql-api-example/README.md

 # graphql-api-example

 Minimal example of a graphql server fusing data from postgres, mongo and a REST api.
-Adapted from the [How to build a GraphQL server](https://medium.com/apollo-stack/tutorial-building-a-graphql-server-cddaa023c035) and the [apollo-tutorial-kit](https://github.com/apollostack/apollo-tutorial-kit).
+Adapted from [How to build a GraphQL server](https://medium.com/apollo-stack/tutorial-building-a-graphql-server-cddaa023c035) and the [apollo-tutorial-kit](https://github.com/apollostack/apollo-tutorial-kit).

 ## Getting started

-Start three containers: postgres, mongo and a grapql server.
+Start three containers: postgres, mongo and a graphql server.

 ```
 docker-compose up